Nick90903/Reddit-Repost-Bot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Setting up the bot has is simple enough.
+Setting up the bot is simple enough.
 You'll need to get your Reddit API Keys, Twitter API Keys, and NPM installed and updated.

 ### Prerequisites
 <ol>